Quick Links

 DESCRIPTION

-Join Cause Collective's newest program--to build connections with your peer nonprofit professionals!
-The new program aims to strengthen the nonprofit ecosystem by fostering a network of professionals new to the sector/their role, and is designed to cultivate meaningful relationships and enhance leadership capabilities.
+Elevate aims to strengthen the nonprofit ecosystem by fostering a network of professionals new to the sector/their role, and is designed to cultivate meaningful relationships and enhance leadership capabilities.
 The focus is on young or new individuals in the nonprofit sector; however all are welcome who are employed at a nonprofit in Lancaster County.
+Join your nonprofit peers at one (or ALL!) of the events this year!

 DETAILS